IM-Cloud-Spain-Connectors/python-cache-sqlite-adapter/README.md

 ## The Contract

-The used interface is `rndi.cache_interface.contracts.Cache`.
+The used interface is `rndi.cache.contracts.Cache`.

 ## The Adapter